 The obligations concerning the procedures for paying taxes in Malaysia will vary based on the type of entity that must make the respective tax payments (natural persons or legal entities).
 Our team of consultants in company incorporation in Malaysia can provide you with extensive information on this subject and can assist investors, local and foreign, in dealing with the tax and accounting regulations available here.

-According to the Malaysian legislation, the fiscal year, in which the income generated by an entity is measured, generally coincides with the calendar year.
+According to Malaysian legislation, the fiscal year, in which the income generated by an entity is measured, generally coincides with the calendar year.
 The accounting system available here is based on a self-assessment regime, in which the taxable entities are required to submit tax returns.

 For companies, it is possible to make advance corporate tax payments, which can be paid each month of the year.
-However, the legislation requires to make an annual tax return, which can be submitted in a period of seven months since the end of the financial year.
+However, the legislation requires one to make an annual tax return, which can be submitted in a period of seven months from the end of the financial year.
 Companies should be aware that if the tax returns are not submitted in due time, penalties can apply.

 What are the tax obligations on employment in Malaysia?

-Investors are also liable to payroll tax, a tax imposed on the company for the activity of the employees.
+Investors are also liable to the payroll tax, a tax imposed on the company for the activity of the employees.
 The tax is withheld by the company and redistributed to the Malaysian tax authorities.
-A company also has to pay social contributions at the Social Security Organization, at the rate of 1,75%, from the employee’s salary.
+A company also has to pay social contributions at the Social Security Organization, at the rate of 1,75%, of the employee’s salary.

 The foreign person will be liable for taxation in Malaysia only for the income obtained here, while in the case of tax residents, the legislation stipulates that the calculation of the taxes has to be done taking into consideration the global income obtained by such persons.

-Foreign investors who want to open a company in Malaysia and hire local or foreign workforce must know that the payment of the taxes associated with employment has to be done no later than 15th of each month (taxes applicable for the salaries paid to the employees for the previous month).
+Foreign investors who want to open a company in Malaysia and hire a local or foreign workforce must know that the payment of the taxes associated with employment has to be done no later than the 15th of each month (taxes applicable for the salaries paid to the employees for the previous month).

-Companies are also required to pay taxes in Malaysia when various documents are involved, such as legal, commercial or financial papers.
+Companies are also required to pay taxes in Malaysia when various documents are involved, such as legal, commercial, or financial papers.
 In this case, they will be liable to the payment of the stamp duty, which can be charged at a fixed rate, regardless of the nature of the document or its financial value, and another one which is calculated based on the value stipulated in the contract.
 It must be noted that one can benefit from an exemption on the payment of this tax in certain situations, which can be detailed by our specialists in company formation in Malaysia.

 In the situation in which a shareholder is interested in selling his or her shares, the transfer will be taxed at a 0,3% rate applied on the value of the transfer.
 Businessmen interested in receiving more details on the corporate taxes available in this country can address to our consultants in company incorporation in Malaysia.